osquery/osquery/CONTRIBUTING.md

 refactors.
 If you can split your work into multiple smaller PRs please also do so.
 This is of utmost importance to allow fast reviews and to simplify regression tracking, reverts and references.

-Start by developing your feature on a [feature branch](https://guides.github.com/introduction/flow/) and when ready submit a pull request against the osquery master branch.
+Start by developing your feature on a [feature branch](https://guides.github.com/introduction/flow/), possibly formatting your code before each commit, and when ready submit a pull request against the osquery master branch.
 The initial PR should preferably **contain a single commit**.
 If you are unfamiliar with GitHub or how pull requests work, GitHub has a very easy to follow guide that teaches you [how to fork the project and submit your first PR] (https://guides.github.com/activities/forking/).